 Be Be and the rest of the Winans were raised spend their early years at Zion Congregational COGIC, founded almost a century ago by their grandfather, the venerable Elder I. W. Winans.
 This now historic church is known in the COGIC world as “Mack Avenue”, after it moved on that street in the midst of the depression, just East of the Eastern Market in Detroit.

 It is my family church, too; my grandmother was a founding member, and our families sang and shouted together there down through the years.
 Bebe and the Winans and I are connected by many degrees of convoluted family/church ties.
+My grandmother – mother Baker – was the Godmother of Cede Winans, and the teacher of Sunday school – known in COGIC church as Sunshine Band, of all the Zion kids of that era.

 Church lore has it that a reason that the Winans left Zion church was that the efforts of “Pops” Winans to feature his gifted young sons and their singing group met with less than enthusiam – and even open disapproval.
 For a singing group – gospel or not – ran against the church’s culture of collective, congregational singing.